andrewsleigh/soft-fabrication/casting-pegs-links-and-clips/readme.md

-# Casting Pegs
+# Casting — Pegs Links and Clips

-As an alternative to 3D printing plastic connectors I wanted to try casting them in resin.
+As an alternative to [3D printing plastic connectors](../3d-printing-pegs-links-and-clips) I wanted to try casting them in resin.

 In Fusion 360, I designed a 2-part pre-mould to be milled from wax.
 The part is a small peg with a 1 mm slot cut in the shaft to allow the two halves to flex and squeeze together.
 Each (identical) half of the pre-mould features half of the peg (or half of 2 pegs laid out end-to-end) with a 1 mm rectangular raised plane occupying the space of the slot.
 There are also posts for pour and vent holes in the mould.